Lab Contract

 b.
 Each Student is responsible for backing-up recorded data to 3 different locations: 1) the Lab’s SSOE-BIOE online storage drive in individual Student folders, 2) at least two back-up hard drives for storage, 3) a personal hard drive.
 It is the Student’s responsibility to keep their data backed up for routinely clearance of space on imaging and recording computers.

-iii.
-The temporary storage drive on the two-photon computer will be purged within a week of the drive reaching 75% capacity, or as needed.
+ii.
+The raw storage drive on the two-photon computer will be purged within a week of the drive reaching 75% capacity, or as needed.
 An email will be sent via the lab listserv to notify the Lab members that have data stored on the drive.

 f.
 Make use of the 3D printer whenever possible.